Scientific deep-dive

 All three drugs were tested in 68-72 week phase 3 obesity trials with similar designs (placebo-controlled, mean BMI ~37, primary endpoint = percent change in body weight).
 The published mean weight loss results:

-• Foundayo at the FDA-labeled maximum dose of 17.2 mg in adults without type 2 diabetes — −11.1% mean weight loss (about −24.9 lbs) at 72 weeks per the FDA-approved prescribing information[11].
-In adults with type 2 diabetes the labeled-dose result is −9.6% (about −21.2 lbs).
+- Foundayo at the FDA-labeled maximum dose of 17.2 mg in adults without type 2 diabetes — −11.1% mean weight loss (about −24.9 lbs) at 72 weeks per the FDA-approved prescribing information[11].
+ATTAIN-1, the registration trial, excluded adults with type 2 diabetes; the T2D population for orforglipron is being evaluated separately under the ATTAIN-2 / ACHIEVE program.

 Important note on Foundayo numbers.
 The ATTAIN-1 phase 3 trial[10] tested 6, 12, and 36 mg orforglipron arms — not the FDA-approved 17.2 mg labeled maximum.
 The 36 mg trial arm produced −11.2% on the treatment-regimen (ITT) estimand and −12.4% on the efficacy (completers) estimand.
 Some third-party marketing pages quote the 36 mg trial result without disclosing it is a supra-labeled dose; the labeled-dose figure (−11.1% at 17.2 mg) is what consumers should expect when prescribed Foundayo.